ovaleanu/openshift4.x/docs/ocp4-contrail-aws.md

 ### Adding a user

 By default, OpenShift4 ships with a single kubeadmin user, that could be used during initial cluster configuration.
-We will create a Custom Resource (CR) to define a HTTPasswd identity provider.
+You will create a Custom Resource (CR) to define a HTTPasswd identity provider.

 To use the HTPasswd identity provider, you must generate a flat file that contains the user names and passwords for your cluster by using [htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html).
 ```